 Yard Waste/Compost collection starts the first week of April and continues through the end of November.

 What are the provisions of the Yard Waste/Composting Program?

 Examples of acceptable yard waste material include: shrub trimmings, grass clippings, leaves, twigs, and garden waste.
 Yard Waste DOES NOT include: whole bushes, root balls, or soil.

 Acceptable yard waste material should be placed into biodegradable, brown paper bags (32-gallons maximum) or in properly tied bundles for collection.
-Residents can also lease a 96- or 35-gallon yard waste toter from Advanced Disposal free of charge.
-To request a toter, please email firstname.lastname@example.org or call Public Works at 847-853-7500.
-Toters are required to participate in the Village’s Curbside Food Scrap Composting Program.
+Residents can also lease a 96- or 35-gallon yard waste toter from LRS free of charge.
+To request a toter, please contact LRS at 844.633.3577 or email@example.com.
+Toters are required if you want to participate in the Village’s Curbside Food Scrap Composting Program.

 Each bag or bundle must be affixed with one official Village Yard Waste Sticker, which can be purchased at the Village Hall, Millen Hardware, Chalet Nursery & Garden Shop, and Jewel Food Store (Plaza del Lago and 411 Green Bay Rd).
 The 35-gallon toter requires one sticker per collection, while the 96-gallon toter requires three stickers per collection.

 Branch bundles must be less than 4 feet in length, and individual branches must be less than 3 inches in diameter.
 Bundles must be wrapped with a natural twine, and weigh less than 50 lbs.

 How do I dispose of Christmas trees?